High Moisture In Crawlspaces

 I have high moisture in my crawlspace, now what?

 In the past, the recommendation was to keep all your foundation vents open during the hot summer months and to close them during the cold winter.
-Most of this research was done before it was common to have central air and now is opposite of what current research is showing us.
+Most of this research was done before it was common to have central air and now is the opposite of what current research is showing us.
 When we leave the foundation vents open during the hot humid months of summer, we are allowing air, laden with high moisture into the crawlspace which in turn is condensing on the cool wood, insulation, water pipes, and air ducts.
 This will quickly elevate the moisture content of the wood and increases the likelihood of mold growth and makes the wood more conducive to termite and insect attack.
 Moisture levels above 20% in the wood can also support mold growth.
 Moisture levels above 28% can lead to wood decay fungi which can literally rot the crawlspace out.
 Keeping your crawlspace free from this moisture can help keep your home sound for years to come.
 Here are the steps I would take to ensure your home is protected from the damage of moisture:

 - If there is liquid water entering your foundation see tips above.
 If you can not determine the source of the water hire a professional waterproofing company to evaluate your situation and stop this problem first.

 - A vapor barrier should be in place in the crawlspace.
-A vapor barrier is a plastic sheathing (6 mil or greater) that is laid on top of the ground in the crawlspace.
+A vapor barrier is a plastic sheathing (6 mils or greater) that is laid on top of the ground in the crawlspace.
 The desired coverage is 100% of the crawlspace floor.
 After installing a vapor barrier don’t be surprised to see water droplets forming under the plastic.
 This is normal and means the vapor barrier is trapping the moisture and not allowing it to be absorbed into the air.

 - Keep your vents closed during times of high humidity (above 60%).
 This can help dry out your crawlspace and prevents humid air condensing on the cool sub-floor.

 After following these three tips, monitor the crawlspace between June-August and see what the moisture readings are.
-In some cases this is enough to help reduce the moisture below the danger zone (above 18-20%) If through a summer cycle the moisture levels do not drop low enough further action should be taken.
+In some cases, this is enough to help reduce the moisture below the danger zone (above 18-20%) If through a summer cycle the moisture levels do not drop low enough further action should be taken.

 - Install a dehumidifier.
 In almost all cases, installing a dehumidifier has solved moisture problems that we have dealt with over the years.
 It is the most economically feasible option after installing a vapor barrier.
 The dehumidifier is programmed to run on a humidistat which turns the machine on and off depending on the humidity available in the air.
 We have controlled extreme cases of moisture (like seen in the attached video) in a short amount of time.

 - Seal the crawlspace.
 Many companies are installing sealed crawlspaces on new homes and converting older homes to a sealed crawlspace.
-This is a great option for the homeowner, however the cost can be quite expensive and may be overkill in many instances.
+This is a great option for the homeowner, however, the cost can be quite expensive and may be overkill in many instances.
 This includes permanently sealing all crawlspace vents and creating a “conditioned air” space under the home.